-CU-Boulder has hundreds of on-campus activities you can take part in, including more than 300 academic, political, social, religious and recreational organizations and clubs.
-These groups give you a chance to find your place at CU-Boulder by exploring your interests, meeting new people and making connections for your career.
+Get involved at CU Boulder!
+We offer hundreds of on-campus activities for you can take part in, including more than 300 academic, political, social, religious and recreational organizations and clubs.
+These groups give you a chance to find your place at CU Boulder by exploring your interests, meeting new people and making connections for your career.

 Program Council: provides affordable, high quality entertainment and events

 Cultural Events Board: provides programming that fills cultural voids on campus and sheds light on under-represented perspectives.

 Distinguished Speakers Board: brings high-caliber, intellectually-stimulating speakers to campus.

 Center for Student Involvement: creates high quality experiences through support of student organizations, leadership opportunities, employment, community building, diversity activities and a variety of campus events